kennethcandersen/stock-market-data-analysis/README.md

 In the repository you can see:

--The VBS file with my code and commentary\n
+-The VBS file with my code and commentary<br>
 -The Excel sheet with the raw data and the VB script executed.
 -Screenshots of the execution, for good measure!